Rating: ![]()

 Music: Richie Zito/Joey Carbone/Toji Akasaka

-Available in the US from US Manga Corps on remastered hybrid DVD that includes the soundtrack CD, or as part of a 3-disc set that includes all the sequels and spin-offs, as well as the soundtrack.
-Was previously available on a more minimal hybrid DVD, now out of print, and before that on more than one subtitled and dubbed VHS version.
+Previously available from the late US Manga Corps on a remastered hybrid DVD "Collector's Series" that includes the soundtrack CD, or as part of a 3-disc set that included all the sequels and spin-offs, as well as the soundtrack, and prior to that on a more minimal DVD (one of USM's first, produced by Image), and before that on various subtitled and dubbed VHS editions and a subtitled-only LaserDisc.